DevelopIntelligenceBoulder/Data-Engineering-Practices/LABS/LAB_02.md

 # LAB 2 & 3

 ## This Lab will be Broken over a couple of sessions
+### The first part will be team work and the second will be presenting and feedback from the other teams

 ## We are going to give each group 1-2 of the best practices on the Whitebaord